omeatai/src-Business-Analysis/README.md

       - yes, It's a required field.
       - The Data type is alphanumeric data.
       - The length is minimum eight, maximum 16.
+    <br> &ensp; <br>
+    - 9. Is the password field a required field?
+What is the data type?
+What is data length?
+      -

   - Ability for the user to login